nluna96/PyBer_Analysis/README.md

 ## Results

 Ride data by city type shows that there is a big difference between city types.
-Total Rides in Urban cities by themselves make up about 68.4 percent of all rides.
-Urban cities have 1625 rides, while Suburban cities have 625 Total Rides and Rural cities have 125 Total Rides.
+Total Rides in Urban cities by themselves make up 68.4 percent of all rides.
+Urban cities have 1625 Total Rides, while Suburban cities have 625 Total Rides and Rural cities have 125 Total Rides.
 This can be seen in the pie cart below.

 #### % Total Rides by City Type